cysouw/msa-editor/README.md

 We target modern browsers on desktop operating systems, where *modern* means the current stable version of the major browsers, or the version before that.

-### Safari

-The Safari browser doesn't support the HTML5 FileApi to the same extent as the other browsers.
-When you press "SAVE" the file will open in a new Tab instead of directly opening a file dialog.
-Additionally, the text shown may be garbled; make sure to choose 'UTF-8' as default character encoding when you want to check the generated file directly in the browser window.